forestdb/forestdb.org/models/hii-generics.md

 ___
 Generics are utterances that express generalization on a category (Carlson, 1977; Leslie, 2008).
 Generics have been considered the special cases of utterance due to their amazing flexibility when it comes to truth judgement.
 For example, people endorse generics with varying prevalences.
 Generally, both generic sentences "Swans are white" and "Mosquitoes carry malaria" are endorsed although their conjecture prevalences are θ ≈ .5 and θ ≈ .01 respectively.
 However, generics are not as flexible at other times as in the case of sentence pair "Robins lay eggs" (θ ≈ .5) and "Robins are females" (θ ≈ .5) where the underlying prevalences are comparable.
 People generally endorse the former but not the latter.

 Tessler & Goodman (2016) suggested that generics are not unique from other language components.
-Just as the other language components, modeling generics can be successful given we take into consideration the context a generic sentence refers.
+Just as the other language components, modeling generics can be successful given we take into consideration the context a generic sentence refers to.
 Defining generics as a simple threshold semantics, Tessler & Goodman (2016) captured endorsement behaviors of generic sentences by inferring the sentences in context.
 The authors incorporated context by introducing different prevalence priors (i.e. listener's knowledge of the world) upon hearing a generic sentence.

 ~~~~ norun
 // prior distribution parameters resembling shared belief